Niklas Reisz was a PhD student at the Complexity Science Hub.

-He graduated with a master’s degree in technical physics from TU Vienna in 2018.
+He graduated with a master’s degree in technical physics from TU Wien in 2018.
 In his master’s thesis, he established a Monte Carlo model of head scatter effects in a novel computed tomography device.
-He also completed a bachelor program “Business, Economics and Social Sciences” at Vienna University of Economics and Business with an emphasis on innovation, open source software, and crypto-economics.
+He also completed a bachelor program “Business, Economics and Social Sciences” at the Vienna University of Economics and Business with an emphasis on innovation, open source software, and crypto-economics.